Is the sanctity of life of the preborn child a civil rights issue?

 All three modernist systems needed abortion to achieve secularism — to weaken the family and the traditional religious and cultural values as the foundation of society — to replace our reliance on God with the worship of the individual (liberalism), the classless society (communism), the state or the master race (fascism).
 We must also emphasize that these three systems are evil not because they are socially liberal, anti-capitalist or racist — although that certainly makes them evil.
 They are evil first and foremost because they are modernist.
 Each modernist political theory opposes the rule of God and His Law.

-So in conclusion, we are never going to eliminate abortion by equating it with individual rights.
-We have to equate it with the first principles of truth found in God’s Law.
+So in conclusion, we are never going to eliminate abortion by challenging it with individual rights.
+We can only cancel abortion with the first principles of truth found in God’s Law.

 So God created man in his own image, in the image of God created he him; male and female created he them (Genesis 1:27).